kai687/sphinxawesome-theme/docs/how-to/configure/includes/theme-options.rst

 Theme options
 -------------

-To configure the theme, modify the :confval:`sphinx:html_theme_options` dictionary in your Sphinx configuration.
+You can configure the |product| with the :confval:`sphinx:html_theme_options` dictionary.
-To benefit from code completion and documentation when editing the configuration, the |product| provides a helper class :py:class:`ThemeOptions` to help with the set up.
+To benefit from code completion and documentation when editing your Sphinx configuration, you can use the :py:class:`ThemeOptions` class:

-To use the ``ThemeOptions`` helper to configure the theme, add the following code:

 .. code-block:: python
    :caption: |conf|